 Both players on the serving team are allowed to serve, and a team shall score points only when serving.
 A game is played to eleven points and a team must win by two points.
 Rallies are lost by failing to return the ball in bounds to the opponent’s court before the second bounce, stepping into the non-volley zone and volleying the ball, or by violating the double-bounce rule.
 The hand is considered an extension of the paddle.
 The player loses the rally if the ball hits any other part of his body or clothing.

 At the beginning of the serve, both feet must be behind the baseline.
 At the time the ball is struck, at least one foot must be on the playing surface behind the baseline and the server’s feet may not touch the playing surface in an area outside the confines of the serving area.
-The serve is made underhand.
-The paddle must contact the ball below the waist.
+The serve is made underhand (subject to the “drop serve” currently being trialled).
+The paddle may not contact the ball above the waist.
 The serve is made diagonally cross court and must clear the non-volley zone.